su-be08/LCD-project/README.md

-# LCD-project
+# LED Matrix-project
-This LCD-project shows how a LCD is formed using arguinuni and liquid
+This LED-project shows how a Pixel Art is formed using arduino UNO, breadboard, LEDs and wires.